egeexyz/snap-slurm/README.md

 Configuration files can be found in under `$SNAP_COMMON/var/etc`.

-The default Slurm configuration is adequate for development and testing.
-In production deployments, you will need to adjust the Slurm configuration files to match your hardware.

 For testing purposes, you can manually edit the `.conf` files located under `$SNAP_COMMON/etc/log`.
 However, **any** changes you make to `slurm.conf` or `slurmdbd.conf` will be overwritten when the `snap.mode` is changed.

 Persistent changes to the Slurm configuration files are made using the `.yaml` files located under `$SNAP_COMMON/etc/slurm-configurator`.
 For example, if you wanted to change the port slurmd runs on, you would edit the `slurm.yaml` file here: